sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

 qualitatively different from one another.
 In our initial example, we saw that the test for the main effect of ``sugar`` completely ignores ``milk``, whereas the test of the main effect of ``milk`` does take ``sugar`` into account.
-As such, the Type I testing strategy really does treat the first main effect as if it had a kind of theoretical primacy over the second one.
+As such, the Type 1 testing strategy really does treat the first main effect as if it had a kind of theoretical primacy over the second one.
 In my experience there is very rarely if ever any theoretically primacy of this kind that would justify treating any two main effects asymmetrically.

-The consequence of all this is that Type I tests are very rarely of much interest, and so we should move on to discuss Type II tests and Type III tests.
+The consequence of all this is that Type 1 tests are very rarely of much interest, and so we should move on to discuss Type 2 tests and Type 3 tests.

-Type III sum of squares
+Type 3 sum of squares
 ~~~~~~~~~~~~~~~~~~~~~~~

-Having just finished talking about Type I tests, you might think that
+Having just finished talking about Type 1 tests, you might think that
-the natural thing to do next would be to talk about Type II tests.
+the natural thing to do next would be to talk about Type 2 tests.
-However, I think it’s actually a bit more natural to discuss Type III
+However, I think it’s actually a bit more natural to discuss Type 3
 tests (which are simple and the default in jamovi ANOVA) before talking
-about Type II tests (which are trickier).
-The basic idea behind Type III
+about Type 2 tests (which are trickier).
+The basic idea behind Type 3
 tests is extremely simple.
 Regardless of which term you’re trying to
 evaluate, run the *F*-test in which the alternative hypothesis
 corresponds to the full ANOVA model as specified by the user, and the